veeambestpractise/best-practices-guide/resource_planning/proxy_servers_intro.md

 Backup proxies can be deployed both in the primary site, where the backup server is located, or in a remote site where additional infrastructure needs being backed up.
-A proxy server is installed on any managed Microsoft Windows server added to the backup infrastructure.
+A proxy server can be installed on any managed Microsoft Windows server added to the backup infrastructure.
 Depending on whether the proxy server is installed on a physical or virtual machine, different transport modes are available.